FAQs about the Society

 Can I apply for reduced membership fees when in receipt of benefits?

-Yes we offer reduced rates of membership for those on a low income – if you are in receipt of state benefit including state pension or unwaged with no personal income (tax credits not included) then contact our administration team for more information.
-We will require written proof of the benefit.
+Yes we offer reduced rates of membership for those on a low income – if you are in receipt of state benefit including state pension or unwaged with no personal income (tax credits not included) please select the relevant option when applying.
+Please note we will require written proof of the benefit which you can supply on your signing up journey.

 I want to become a counsellor, what course do you recommend?